What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 I didn’t pack gaiters but they would have been handy.
 If you don’t take them, simply tuck your pants into your boots to provide a bit of protection.

+An image from above of a person's lower legs and feet are shown, wearing muddy hiking shoes and black pants.
+The feet are standing on a gravel path with scattered green grass to the side.
+The socks are tucked over the person's pants.
 Wondering what to wear when you first meet gorillas in the wild?
 This gorilla trekking packing list will help.
 Tip: tuck your pants into your socks to keep bugs and mud out!

-Hat or buff/bandana
+Hat and buff/bandana

 Keep your hair off your face with a buff or bandana.
-I actually like to dip mine in water and then wear it around my neck to help keep me cool.
+I like to dip mine in water and then wear it around my neck to help keep me cool.

 There are some sunny spots on some hikes – and some have a lot of exposed areas – so a hat is also a good idea.